How much does a planning application cost?

 You can find contact information for your local planning authority here.

-Please note: From Monday 10 September 2018, the Planning Portal will process payments for planning applications, as part of our Financial Transaction Service, and there will be a service charge applied to planning applications submitted online that attract an application fee.
+Please note: Since 10 September 2018, the Planning Portal now processes payments for planning applications, as part of our Financial Transaction Service, and there will be a service charge applied to planning applications submitted online that attract an application fee.

 The service charge is £16.67 plus VAT.
 Find out more about the service charge.